 Dutch Hex Signs

-When Swedish and Dutch settlers first came to Pennsylvania in the 17th century, they brought with them a rich cultural tradition of creating Hex Signs to commemorate special life events.
+When early Swedish and German Dutch settlers first came to Pennsylvania in the 17th century, they brought with them a rich cultural tradition of creating Hex Signs to commemorate special life events.
 Dutch Hex Signs can be seen painted on barns, sheds, and displayed across many homes in the northeast and the southern United States.

 While the original meaning and purpose of the signs are open to interpretation, this has not affected their popularity over the centuries.
 The signs have become so popular that they are now a major tourist attraction in Pennsylvania.
 Very few decorative items hold such significant meaning with so much cultural heritage, so their value is still very much on the rise as time passes.

 I have been studying the signs and the meanings for years and I still feel like I have only scratched the surface when it comes to creating custom signs and interpreting existing signs for their implied meaning.
 Information is often fragmented, abstract, and very much open to interpretation so I have been working diligently to create a style guide for traditional dutch hex signs.
 I would love to see these signs get a makeover for more modern aesthetics because they make wonderful gifts and heirloom quality keepsakes.
 With all of the advances in color printing technology today, there isn't any reason why the tradition could not continue for centuries to come.

 Important Contexts About the Symbolism of Hex Signs